Watts-Lab/task-mapping/tasks/summaries/Recall association-writeup.md

 Mapped by: paniukhina

 ## 1. Stimulus Complex
-Participants are given a list of words to study.
+Participants are given a list of several words to study.
+Example words on the list include "spider," "foot," "pen," "car," etc.

 ## 2. Goal Directives
 The goal is to recall as many words as possible from the studied list within a fixed amount of time.